inoxlang/inox/internal/core/README.md

 - no host definition should override a host defined by the parent's context.

 Hosts defined by the parent context and limits are inherited.
-If no filesystem is present in the creation arguments the child context gets it from its parent.
+If no filesystem is present in the creation arguments the child context gets its parent's filesystem.

 #### Sequence Diagram for Permission Checks